Likely Tornado Kills At Least 2 In Oklahoma

 In a news conference early Sunday morning, El Reno mayor Matt White said the storm hit at about 10:30 p.m., and warning sirens sounded at 10:27 p.m.

 The storm destroyed an American Budget Value Inn, damaged the nearby Skyview Estates mobile home park and also affected nearby businesses, including a car dealership.
-White said several individuals have also been hospitalized.

-"It is very traumatic — I think you'll see in the daylight," White said.
-"You'll see how dramatic it is when the daylight shines on it."

-White said the mobile home park had 88 homes and rescue efforts were mainly focused on about 15 of them.
-When asked about how many guests were staying in the motel, White said his team was "trying to run those numbers down."
+"People have absolutely lost everything," White said in a second press conference Sunday morning.
+"You're not going to believe some of the devastation when you see some of the pictures."

+According to White, 29 people had been transported to local hospitals with injuries ranging from minor to critical.
+He said several hundred people have been affected or displaced.

 El Reno sits 30 miles west of Oklahoma City.
 According to the 2010 census, its population is about 17,000.

-"El Reno has suffered in the last couple of weeks some significant flooding," White said.
+The region has also experienced severe flooding this week.
+White got choked up as he spoke about local first responders.

+"We've gone through situation after situation after situation, and they have gone nonstop," White said.
+"During the flooding, they had 40-something boat rescues ... and then this tornado happens."

-This also would not be the first destructive tornado to hit the city in recent years: In 2013, eight people in the El Reno area were killed by a tornado that swept across a broad area of Oklahoma.
+This is not be the first destructive tornado to hit the city in recent years: In 2013, eight people in the El Reno area were killed by a tornado that swept across a broad area of Oklahoma.

-"Our first responders are experienced," White said.
-"They're qualified and our community is very resilient to this."

 The El Reno storm is the latest in a spate of deadly weather in the Midwest.
-Several tornadoes struck Missouri this week, and both Missouri and Oklahoma have been experiencing severe flooding.
+Several tornadoes struck Missouri this past week, and both Missouri and Oklahoma have been experiencing severe flooding.

+On Saturday, officials told some Tulsa residents they should consider leaving their homes.
+According to the Associated Press, the levees that help contain the Arkansas River are growing stressed.